ziogref/TAS-Fuel-HA-Intergration/LovelaceCard.md

-# Guide: Dynamic Fuel Price Lovelace Card
+# Guide: Interactive Fuel Price Card with Dropdown

 ### Objective

-This guide will show you how to create a single Lovelace card that displays:
+This guide will show you how to create a single, powerful Lovelace card that:

-1. An automatically populated list of your "Favourite" fuel stations at the top, sorted by price.
+1. Displays a dropdown menu (created automatically by the integration) to select the fuel type you want to view.
-2. A clear heading to separate your favourites from other stations.
+2. Based on your selection, automatically populates a list of your "Favourite" fuel stations, sorted by price.
-3. A dynamic list of all other fuel stations, also automatically sorted from cheapest to most expensive.
+3. Displays a dynamic list of all other stations for the selected fuel type, also sorted by price.
-4. The ability to exclude specific brands (e.g., United) from the dynamic list.
+4. Allows you to exclude specific brands from the dynamic list.
-5. The card will automatically hide any station whose price is currently "Unknown".
+5. Automatically hides any station whose price is currently "Unknown".

 ---

-### Part 1: Prerequisites
+### Part 1: Prerequisites (Custom Cards)

 This card requires two custom frontend components from the Home Assistant Community Store (HACS).
+The dropdown selector is now created automatically by the integration, so you no longer need to create a helper manually.

 1.  **Install HACS:** If you haven't already, install [HACS](https://hacs.xyz/) in your Home Assistant instance.
 2.  **Install Required Cards via HACS:**